Joliel21/bta_public/public/content/pages/front-matter/inside-front-cover.md

-# test Editorial Notice, Disclaimer, and Copyright
+# Editorial Notice, Disclaimer, and Copyright

 The content contained in this publication reflects personal experiences, opinions, advocacy perspectives, interviews, educational commentary, and editorial content.
 The views expressed by individual authors are their own and do not necessarily represent the views of any organization, healthcare provider, employer, publication, or advocacy group.